5afe/eip-1271-dapp/README.md

 - [Demo SDK](https://github.com/safe-global/safe-apps-sdk/pull/414)

-## How does it work?
+## What is a `SafeMessage` and how does `SafeMessage` signing work?

-The test DApp includes example code outlining the `SafeMessage`.
-A signed `SafeMessage` is what is used to verify the validity of an _original_ EIP-191/EIP-712 message.
+When a DApp wants to sign a message, e.g. "Hello world", `eth_sign` is called with the message as a parameter.
+When signing off-chain, this _original_ message is hashed and added to a `SafeMessage`.
+It is the `SafeMessage` that is signed by the user and proposed to the Safe services.

-When signing off-chain, the user does not sign the _original_ message but a `SafeMessage`.
 A `SafeMessage` is an EIP-712 structured message, containing the `chainId`, `verifyingContract` (current Safe address) and hash of the _original_ message.
-By signing this, the signature is guaranteed to be unique for the _original_ message.
+By signing this, the signature is guaranteed to be unique to the current Safe for the _original_ message.

 ```ts
 const safeAddress = '0x65c57CC1317a1f728E921Cbf7bC08b3894196D29'